openvinotoolkit/model_server/docs/host.md

 cd model_server

 # automatically build a container from source
-# it will also place a copy of the binary package in the `dist` subfolder in the Model Server root directory
+# it places a copy of the binary package in the `dist` subfolder in the Model Server root directory
 make docker_build

 # unpack the `tar.gz` file